Smana/smana.github.io/content/en/post/cnpg/index.md

       postgresql: ogenki
 ```

-And the Grafana dashboard available [here](https://github.com/EnterpriseDB/cnp-sandbox/blob/main/charts/cnp-sandbox/dashboard.json).
+We can then add the Grafana dashboard available [here](https://github.com/EnterpriseDB/cnp-sandbox/blob/main/charts/cnp-sandbox/dashboard.json).

 ![observability](observability.png)

-Finally, you may want to configure alerts and you can create a _PrometheusRule_ using [these rules](https://github.com/EnterpriseDB/cnp-sandbox/blob/main/charts/cnp-sandbox/alerts.yaml)
+Finally, you may want to configure alerts and you can create a _PrometheusRule_ using [these rules](https://github.com/EnterpriseDB/cnp-sandbox/blob/main/charts/cnp-sandbox/alerts.yaml).

 ## :fire: Performances and benchmark

 This is worth running a **performance test** in order to know the limits of your current server and keep a baseline for further improvements.

 {{% notice note Note %}}
-When it comes to performances there are many improvement areas we can work on.
+When it comes to performance there are many improvement areas we can work on.
 It mostly depends on the **target** we want to achieve.
-Indeed we don't want to waste time and money for performances we'll likely never need.
+Indeed we don't want to waste time and money for performance we'll likely never need.

 Here are the main things to look at: